Timeline of What Happens When You Give Up Alcohol

 - SMART Recovery (a science-based mutual aid support charity).
 It does not include alcohol detox

 - Alcoholics Anonymous (a mutual aid support group and recovery programme).
-It does not include alcohol detox
+It does not include alcohol detox.

-Need help to stop drinking?
+Abstinence from alcohol: Do you need help to stop drinking?

 We will not only help you to stop drinking safely, but we can also provide a bespoke alcohol rehabilitation programme that will help you to stay sober in the long term and create the life you never thought possible.